flutter/website/README.md

 ## Issues, bugs, and requests
-We welcome contributions and feedback on our website!
+We welcome contributions and feedback on our website.
 Please file a request in our [issue tracker](https://github.com/flutter/website/issues/new) and we'll take a look.

 If you have an issue with the API docs on [api.flutter.dev](https://api.flutter.dev), please file those issues on the [flutter/flutter](https://github.com/flutter/flutter/issues) repo, not on this (flutter/website) repo.
 The API docs are embedded in Flutter's source code, so the engineering team handles those.

-> NOTE: For simple changes (such as to CSS and text), you probably don't need to build this site.
+> **NOTE** - For simple changes (such as to CSS and text), you probably don't need to build this site.
 Often, you can make changes using the GitHub UI.
 If you want/need to build, read on.

 ## Before you submit a PR